-After all, it can be difficult to color your strands yourself without knowing what hair color products you’ll be equipped with?
-That’s where we come in.
+After all, it can be difficult to color your strands yourself without knowing what hair color products you’ll be equipped with.
+But, that’s where we come in.
 Instead of jumping into the unknown, we’re sharing exactly what’s inside one of our favorite at-home hair color kits, the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color.
-Let’s get to it!

 The first thing you’re likely to pull out of the box is the developer.
 The developer, also known as the Color Optimizing Crème, is labeled with a large number one.
 It’s the only clear bottle in the hair color kit, and will be mostly empty.
 This is where your color will be mixed and created, and what you will eventually use to apply your color.

 Next up, we have the hair color — or, more specifically, the Color Gel.
 Labeled with a large number two, this gold bottle contains the dye to match the hair color you’ve chosen.
 When you start the dyeing process, this will be combined with your developer in bottle one to create your hair color formula.

 After coloring your strands, it’s important to give them some extra TLC.
 That’s where the third item in your hair color kit comes in.
 Labeled with a large number three, the included hair color conditioner, more specifically known as the Color & Shine Conditioner, is raved about for a reason.
-Formulated with camelina oil, vitamin E, and a UV filter, the conditioner will help preserve your color and boost shine for gorgeous, healthy-looking locks.
+Formulated with camelina oil, vitamin E, and a UV filter, the conditioner will help preserve your color and boost shine for gorgeous, healthy-looking strands.

-Inside your instruction packet, you’ll find a pair of black gloves.
+Inside your instruction packet, you’ll find a pair of gloves.
 You’ll want to wear these while coloring your hair to avoid getting dye on your fingers and palms.